Academy Sports and Outdoors Logo

 9mm

 The 9mm is a military caliber — meaning supply typically stays high.
 Both law enforcement and the military use this caliber.
-Beyond being used in the field, the 9mm is a fantastic self-defense option.
+It’s also a fantastic self-defense option.

-• The steady supply keeps this ammo inexpensive due in part to being one of many military calibers.
+• The steady supply keeps this ammo inexpensive due to being one of many military calibers.

 • The 9mm has a gentler recoil than other calibers (depending on firearm size), which is great for beginners shopping for a revolver or pistol.